RiverApril/Underneath/readme.md

 ```

-To compile using the SDL2 port, use the -s flag:
+To compile using the SDL2 Graphics port, use the -s flag:
 ```
 python build.py -s
 ```